Social Contribution Activities

 In 1992, with the aim of contributing to society as a good corporate citizen, we established the Toshiba Tec Philanthropy Fund, which is made up of contributions from employee salaries and bonuses.
 We annually use this fund to promote local welfare activities, support children who will lead the next generation, and promote environmental conservation.
 In the event of a large-scale disaster, we make donations for recovery efforts.

-In fiscal 2022, as part of our support for efforts against wide-area disasters, local contributions, and next-generation development, we donated through corporate matching to (1) the Japanese Red Cross Society’s fundraising, and donated (2) fixtures and equipment, picture books and educational toys, etc. to public facilities, kindergartens, nursery schools, after-school children’s clubs, and other facilities in the areas where our head office, Shizuoka Business Center, and Tohoku, Kita-Kanto, and Chubu branches are located.
+In fiscal 2023, as part of our support for efforts against wide-area disasters, local contributions, and next-generation development, we donated through corporate matching to (1) the Japanese Red Cross Society's fundraising, and donated (2) fixtures and equipment, picture books and educational toys, etc. to public facilities, kindergartens, nursery schools, after-school children's clubs, and other facilities in the areas where our head office, Shizuoka Business Center, and Kansai, Chugoku-Shikoku, and Kyushu branches are located.
 We also donated to (3) NPOs.

 Toshiba Group's Volunteer Days